Chicago (2002 film): Plot

-In 1924, housewife Roxie Hart watches vaudeville star Velma Kelly perform ("Overture/All That Jazz") at The Onyx, a Chicago nightclub.
-Seeking stardom, Roxie begins an affair with furniture salesman Fred Casely, who claims to know the manager.
-After the show, Velma is arrested for killing her husband and sister upon catching them in bed together.
-A month later, Casely admits to Roxie that he lied about his connections in order to sleep with her.
+In 1924, vaudeville star Velma Kelly performs ("Overture/All That Jazz") at The Onyx, a Chicago nightclub; the spotlight highlights the empty place where Velma's sister is missing awkwardly from the double act.
+Seeking stardom, housewife Roxie Hart watches Velma perform as she awaits furniture salesman Fred Casely, with whom Roxie is having an affair because he promised to introduce her to the nightclub's manager.
+After the show, Velma is arrested for killing her husband and sister, who she had caught in bed together.
+Roxie is disappointed when Casely fails to introduce her to the Onyx manager.

+A month later, Casely admits to Roxie that he lied about his connections to sleep with her but is now tired of the affair.
 Enraged, she shoots him dead.
-She convinces her gullible husband, Amos, to take the fall by telling him she killed a burglar in self-defense.
+She convinces her gullible husband, Amos, to take the blame, telling him she killed a burglar in self-defense.
 However, when evidence of Roxie's infidelity is uncovered, Amos recants and tells the police that Casely was dead when he arrived home ("Funny Honey").
 Roxie is arrested, with District Attorney Martin Harrison declaring she faces execution by hanging.

-At Cook County Jail, Roxie is sent to Murderess' Row, supervised by the corrupt Matron "Mama" Morton ("When You're Good to Mama").
-She learns the backstories of the other women there, including her idol Velma ("Cell Block Tango"), who rebuffs her attempts at friendship.
+At the Cook County Jail, Roxie is sent to Murderess' Row, supervised by the corrupt Matron "Mama" Morton ("When You're Good to Mama").
+Roxie learns the backstories of the other women there, including her idol, Velma ("Cell Block Tango"), who rebuffs her attempts at friendship.
 On Morton's advice, Roxie engages Velma's lawyer, the brilliant Billy Flynn ("All I Care About").
-Flynn and Roxie manipulate the press, reinventing Roxie as an originally virtuous Southern woman corrupted by the city's decadent nightlife; she claims that she had the affair with Casely because Amos was always working, but repented and left Casely for Amos, and Casely jealously attacked her ("We Both Reached for the Gun").
-The press believe the story; praised by the public as a tragic heroine, Roxie becomes an overnight sensation ("Roxie").
-Velma, unhappy at losing the public's attention, tries to convince Roxie to join her act, replacing her murdered sister ("I Can't Do It Alone"), but Roxie, now the more popular of the two rivals, snubs her.
+Flynn and Roxie manipulate the press, reinventing Roxie as a virtuous Southern woman corrupted by the city's decadent nightlife.
+A "repentant" Roxie claims she had the affair with Casely because Amos neglected her for work, but Casely jealously attacked her when she chose to remain with Amos ("We Both Reached for the Gun").
+The press extolls the story, and Roxie becomes an overnight sensation ("Roxie"), praised by the public as a tragic heroine.
+Unhappy at losing the public's attention, Velma tries to convince Roxie to join her act, replacing her murdered sister ("I Can't Do It Alone"); now the more popular of the two rivals, Roxie snubs her.